TheJumpCloud/SystemContextAPI/README.md

 #### Updatable fields

+> Are you actually able to set the display name?
+Will this be overwritten when the agent sends it's next update.

+> As of this moment, you can't set tags via name.
+However I am in the middle of implementing that feature

 | Field                          | Data type |Allowed values| Description |
 |--------------------------------|-----------|--------------|-------------|
 | displayName                    | String    | *any string* | The name to display in the UI for a system. |